PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/manipulation-tools.rst

 Scale tool
 ~~~~~~~~~~

 Activate this tool to change the scale of an object.
-You can activate it in the context menu, the |MainToolbar|_ or with the ``S`` key.
+You can activate it in the context menu, the |MainToolbar|_, or with the ``S`` key.

 .. image:: ../images/scene-editor-tools-scale-04262020.webp
     :alt: Scale tool.